HalabiDaniel/daniels-boilerplate/README.md

 ## File Storage Setup (Cloudinary)

 Cloudinary stores and optimizes your images, videos, and documents in the cloud.
-This boilerplate comes with pre-built upload components that handle everything—just add your credentials and you're ready to go.
+This boilerplate comes with pre-built upload components that handle everything.
+Just add your credentials and you're ready to go.

-1. **Create a Cloudinary account** — Sign up for free at https://cloudinary.com
+1. **Create a Cloudinary account**.
+Sign up for free at https://cloudinary.com

-2. **Get your credentials** — From your Cloudinary Dashboard, copy:
+2. **Get your credentials**.
+From your Cloudinary Dashboard, copy:
    - Cloud Name
    - API Key
    - API Secret

-3. **Add to your environment** — Paste these into `.env.local`:
+3. **Add to your environment**.
+Paste these into `.env.local`:
 ```env
 NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME=your_cloud_name
 CLOUDINARY_API_KEY=your_api_key
 CLOUDINARY_API_SECRET=your_api_secret
 ```

-4. **Start uploading** — Use the pre-built components:
+4. **Start uploading**.
+Use the pre-built components:
 ```tsx
 import { UploadButton, UploadCard } from '@/components/daniels-elements/elements/upload-elements';
 ```